LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/test-conversation-assist.md

 ---
-pagename: Test Agent Assist
+pagename: Test Conversation Assist
+redirect_from:
+    - tutorials-guides-using-agent-assist-test-agent-assist.html
 keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Tutorials & Guides
-subfoldername: Using Agent Assist
+subfoldername: Using Conversation Assist
-permalink: tutorials-guides-using-agent-assist-test-agent-assist.html
+permalink: tutorials-guides-using-conversation-assist-test-conversation-assist.html
 indicator: both
 ---

-### Step 8: Test Agent Assist
+### Step 8: Test Conversation Assist

 With the engagement up and running, we can now test out the functionality of Agent Assist in a live conversation.